Kongunadu Makkal Desia Katchi: History

 On 21 March 2013, E. R. Eswaran launched a new Political Party, Kongunadu Makkal Desiya Katchi (KMDK), from KMK after differences arose between him and KMK party president 'Best' Ramasamy.
 He also became the general secretary of KMDK.
 He contested the May 2009 Loksabha elections as a KMK candidate in the Coimbatore constituency and came third, securing 1.28 lakh votes.
 He also came third in the 2009 by election for Thondamuthur Assembly Constituency.

-KMDK is considered as a Gounder based caste outfit with presence in western districts of Tamilnadu i.e. Kongu Region.
+It represents members of the Gounder community and has been establishing a presence in western districts of Tamil Nadu, also referred to as Kongu Nadu, which has traditionally been a stronghold of the AIADMK party.